ShaikMisbha327/ShaikMisbha327/README.md

-👋 Hi, I'm Shaik Misbha!
+💠 Assalamu Alaikum (Peace be upon you🌺), I'm Shaik Misbha!
-💻 Aspiring Full Stack Developer | 🎯 Passionate about coding | 🚀 Always learning new technologies
+💻 Aspiring Full Stack Developer | 🎯 Passionate about coding | 🚀 Always learning new technologies.....

 👀 About Me

-🎓 I have a BSc degree (2024) with 90% (A Grade)
+🎓 I have a BSc degree (2024) with 90% (A Grade) 🏅

-💡 I love building web apps and solving coding challenges
+💡 I love building web apps and solving coding challenges💻💡

 📚 Currently learning Backend Development (Express.js, PostgreSQL)